 Amazon will increase your storage fees if your inventory is sitting for more than six months, so that, added with the costs of fulfillment, could accumulate into quite a substantial bill.

 When you are managing your own warehouse and inventory yourself, you can have a lot more control over what you have and don’t have.
 Outsourcing this to Amazon will mean that you have to really spend a lot more time and pay attention to where your inventory is currently sitting.

 There are certainly a number of inventory automation systems that you can have in place.
 However, if you are selling it on multiple channels, and having inventory sitting in one or more of Amazon’s mega warehouses, you will need to keep that in the back of your mind when placing new orders.

 This could be a potential problem that you might find when running your Amazon FBA business.
 Customers are less likely to send back products to small businesses or start-ups unless genuinely flawed or damaged.
 In the case of giants like Amazon or eBay, they experience a higher volume of returns due to test buys or impulse buying.

 Amazon’s FBA service is a great place for small businesses and startups to launch their business.
-It allows time for you to grow your website and content as well as master your marketing strategies.
+It allows time for you to grow your website and content as well as master your marketing strategies, which is a very important part of your business.
+To optimize your time, some processes can be outsourced, such as writing content for your blog, and there are many companies for this, such as EssayService.
 What better way is there to start your Amazon FBA business than by promoting it on your own website hosted at a reliable hosting company.
 You can work on getting all of these processes right while building your brand and identity and then concentrate on logistics and fulfillment.
 Or, as mentioned you can choose to sell the business.
 Once you are backed by Amazon, you have the opportunity to grow a loyal, trusting customer base.